HorizenOfficial/horizen-academy-v2/docs/automated-market-maker-amms.md

 ﻿---

+sidebar_position: 5
-sidebar_label: Automated Market Maker - AMM
+sidebar_label: Automated Market Makers - AMM
-title: What is an AMAM?
+title: What is an AMM?
 Automated Market Maker
 slug: /automated-market-maker-amm/
 description: In DeFi, the traditional market maker is replaced by an Automated Market Maker, which is a set of rules written into code and executed via smart contracts.
+image: /img/automated-market-maker-amms/automated-market-maker-amm-meta.jpeg

 ---